fnaumenko/bioCC/README.md

 **bioCC** is designed to treat a bunch of files at once.

-It runs on the command line under Windows, Linux and Mac OS X.<br>
+It runs on the command line under Windows, Linux and Mac OS X.
-Non-numeric option values are case insensitive.

 ## Usage
 ```